graphql/graphiql/packages/monaco-graphql/README.md

 same as the above, except it overwrites the entire schema config.

 you can provide multiple, and use `fileMatch` to map to various uri "directory" globs or specific files.
-`uri` can be a url or file path, anything parsable
+`uri` can be an url or file path, anything parsable

 ```ts
 // you can load it lazily